frankaemika/docs/source/getting_started.rst

    **The external activation device is not an emergency stop!**

 This list is non-exhaustive!
 The manual delivered with your robot contains a chapter dedicated to safety.
 Please read it carefully and follow the instructions.
+The manual can also be found in our `Franka World Hub <https://world.franka.de/resources>`_.

 .. important::
    The workstation PC which commands your robot using the FCI must always be connected to the LAN